omisego/ios-sdk/README.md

 gem install cocoapods
 ```

-If you are using Cocoapods to integrate the SDK, you can take advantage of the subspecs.
-They allow the integration of specific parts of the SDK separately.
+If you are using Cocoapods to integrate the SDK, you can take advantage of the subspecs that allows the integration of specific parts of the SDK separately.

-If you only need to integrate and support the `Client` API then you can add only the `Client` subscpec by addmin the following line in your `Podfile`:
+If you only need to integrate and support the `Client` API then you can add only the `Client` subscpec by adding the following line in your `Podfile`:

 ```ruby
 pod 'OmiseGO/Client'
 ```

-Or if you only want to support the `Admin` API, then you can use:
+Or if you only want to support the `Admin` API, you can use:

 ```ruby
 pod 'OmiseGO/Admin'